 Meaning union, Hatha Yoga is a holistic system for harmonizing all the aspects of ourselves – the physical body, the emotional body, the mental body and the spiritual body.
 Yoga was developed thousands of years ago in the north of India.
 Originally 84 postures were assumed resembling all living species in the universe and encompassing the full potential of human movement.
 In yoga the spine is the axis of the human universe: the skeleto-muscular system, the organs, the circulation, the respiratory and nervous systems.
 Yoga postures or asanas exercise all these body systems, bring us awareness of the breath, enable us conscious access to our life force energy, and includes balance, breathing and relaxation.
 Class is one hour.

-Yoga for Senior, Remedial and Wheelchair Yoga
+Yoga for Seniors, Remedial and Wheelchair Yoga

 Tailored to individual health needs, Yoga for Seniors increases physical strength & flexibility, boosts energy and well- being, assists in pain management, balance, heart, blood pressure, fluid retention skeleto-muscular, glandular, circulation, lymphatic, and nervous system concerns and offers mental & emotional calm.
 Sessions are specific to abilities, conditions and pace.